Hero-Solutions/imagehub-simplesaml/README.md

 * metadata/saml20-idp-remote.php
 * metadata/saml20-sp-remote.php

-Assuming you already have a valid SSL certificate, copy the .crt and .key files to cert/saml.crt and cert/saml.key.
+Assuming you already have a valid SSL certificate for your domain, copy the .crt and .key files to cert/saml.crt and cert/saml.key.

 Next, copy the configuration templates to the config/ folder:
 ```